Montgomery Central Appraisal District - Total Value of Parcels

 Montgomery County - Total Market Value for All Property

-Montgomery County followed the path trodden by most of Texas, and saw property values double since 2014, going from $52.02 billion in 2014 to $126.13 in 2023.
-Montgomery County has a heady mix of upper-class townships, rural areas, and thriving suburban towns, producing a diverse set of properties and businesses.
+Montgomery County followed the path trodden by most of Texas, and saw property values double since 2014, going from $52.02 billion in 2014 to $135.37 in 2024.
+The area has a heady mix of upper-class townships, rural areas, and thriving suburban towns, producing a diverse set of properties and businesses.
 The area is also packed with value, as it has four times more parcels than the average Texas county.
-As demand for more suburban housing continues to increase, Montgomery County is only going to add more parcels.
+As demand for more suburban housing continues to increase, the county is only going to add more parcels.